Alex0M/Alex0M/README.md

 	</h4>
 </div>

-🚀 I'm an Engineer with 15+ years of experience specializing in developing infrastructure as a service.
-Passionate about using software-based approaches to solve complex infrastructure challenges by creating abstraction or automated tools/solutions and making the lives of product/dev teams easier and their work more productive
+🚀 I'm an Engineer with 15+ years of experience specializing in developing self-serve tools to provision infrastructure on major public cloud providers.
+Passionate about using software-based approaches to solve complex infrastructure challenges by creating abstraction or automated tools/solutions and making the lives of development teams easier and their work more productive

 👯 I’m looking to collaborate on anything Go, AWS/GCP or Kubernetes